Optimize Flux queries

 To ensure queries are performant, balance the time range and the precision of your data.
 For example, if you query data stored every second and request six months worth of data, results will include a minimum of ≈15.5 million points.
 Flux must store these points in memory to generate a response.

-To query data over large periods of time, create a continuous query, to downsample the data and then query the downsampled data instead.
+To query data over large periods of time, create a continuous query to downsample data, and then query the downsampled data instead.